Sarah (Comp) Lepley was born on Oct. 17, 1828 in Buffalo Mills, Bedford County, PA, the daughter of Jacob and Elizabeth "Betsy" (Sturtz) Comp.

 Daughter Cora Alice Lepley (1884-1926) was born on Nov.
 20, 1884 in Southampton Township.
 She appears not to have married but to have "spent her entire life at the place of her birth," said the Meyersdale (PA) Republican.
 At the age of 25, in 1910, she lived at home with her parents.
 In 1923, at the age of 39, she was confirmed in the Gladdens Reformed Church by the hand of Rev. C.A.
 Hauser.
 Sadly, Cora succumbed to death at the age of 42, in Southampton, on Nov.
 27, 1926.
 Following funeral services held at the residence, led by Rev. George Ealey of Hyndman, her remains were lowered into eternal sleep in the home cemetery.

 Son Earl Theodore Lepley (1886-1956) was born on July 6, 1886 or 1887 near Wellersburg in Southampton Township, Somerset County.
 He grew up working on the home farm in Southampton, and made farming his life's occupation.
 He entered into marriage with his first bride, Anna Mae Delbrook (1888-1928).
-The known offspring in this family were Ida C. Lepley, Cecil H. Lepley, Irwin T. Lepley, Raymond R. Lepley and Earl Lepley.
+The known offspring in this family were Ida C. Lepley, Cecil H. Lepley, Irwin Theodore Lepley, Raymond Robert Lepley and Earl Harvey Lepley.
 Sadly, their daughter Ida died in infancy in 1924.
-Grief swept over the family when Anna Mae succumbed to death in 1928.
+Grief swept over the family when Anna Mae succumbed to death in 1928, at the age of about 40.
 The widowed Earl lived across the state line in Allegany County, MD as of 1930.
 Earl wedded a second time to Mary Staggs ( ? - ? ).
 She had been married previously and brought these additional children into the marriage -- Grant L. Staggs, Carroll H. Staggs and Ida B. Moore.
 The Lepleys were in Mt.
 Savage, MD for decades, living along the Mt.
 Savage Road.
 They belonged to the Wellersburg Evangelical United Brethren Church, where he served as an elder.
 Earl died in their home at the age of 70 on Feb.
 24, 1957.
 His remains are in eternal repose in Cook Cemetery, following services conducted by Rev. F.D.
 Oberkircher.
 An obituary appeared in the Meyersdale Republican.

 Son James Albert Lepley (1888-1984) was born on Nov.
 8, 1888.
 He grew up working on the home farm in Southampton.
 He tied the knot with Emma Catherine Delbrook (July 27, 1892-1984).
-The only known child of this union was Gladys Edna Graham (1916-1979).
-Other children may have been Victor Lepley, Wilbert Lepley and Lucella Lepley.
+The only known children of this union were Gladys Edna Graham and Wilbert H. Lepley, and possibly also Victor Lepley and Lucella Lepley.
 The couple dwelled in Wellersburg/Hyndman circa 1926-1941.
 Research is underway to confirm whether he is the same man who served as president of the Wellersburg School Board and resigned in 1931 to become tax collector of the borough.
 James and Emma passed into eternity just a month-and-a-half apart, with her dying on Oct.
 14, 1984 and him on Nov.
 26, 1984.
 Burial was in Cook Cemetery.

 Daughter Ella "Sarah" Lepley (1891-1969) was born on May 8, 1891 in Southampton Township.
 She was joined in the bonds of wedlock with Earl Theodore Korns (Feb.
 21, 1888-1970), son of John Wilson and Mary Elizabeth (Geiger) Korns.
 The family dwelled in or near Hyndman, Bedford County and Ellerslie, MD, near the state line.
 The pair were the parents of Lester H. Korns and Lucretia Sturtz.
 Sadness blanketed the family when Ella died at age 77 on April 8, 1969 in Cumberland's Memorial Hospital.
 An obituary appeared in the Cumberland Evening Times.
 Earl only lived for another 10 months.
 The grim reaper cut him away at the age of 81 on Feb.
 2, 1970.
 Interments were in Cook Cemetery, with Rev. C.D.
 Larson preaching the funeral sermon.